-943. Check this box if you are an agricultural employer and file Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, and you are sending Forms W-2 for agricultural employees.
-For nonagricultural employees, send their Forms W-2 with a separate Form W-3, checking the appropriate box.

-944. Check this box if you file Form 944, Employer's Annual Federal Tax Return, and no other category (except "Third-party sick pay") applies.
+- 943. Check this box if you are an agricultural employer and file Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, and you are sending Forms W-2 for agricultural employees.
+For nonagricultural employees, send their Forms W-2 with a separate Form W-3, checking the appropriate box. - 944.
+Check this box if you file Form 944, Employer's ANNUAL Federal Tax Return (or Formulario 944(SP), its Spanish version), and no other category applies. - CT-1.

-CT-1.
 Check this box if you are a railroad employer sending Forms W-2 for employees covered under the Railroad Retirement Tax Act (RRTA).
 Do not show employee RRTA tax in boxes 3 through 7.
 These boxes are only for social security and Medicare information.
-If you also have employees who are subject to social security and Medicare taxes, send that group's Forms W-2 with a separate Form W-3 and check the "941" box on that Form W-3.
+If you also have employees who are subject to social security and Medicare taxes, send that group's Forms W-2 with a separate Form W-3 and check the "941" checkbox on that Form W-3.

 Hshld. emp.
-Check this box if you are a household employer sending Forms W-2 for household employees and you did not include the household employee's taxes on Form 941, Form 944, or Form 943.
+Check this box if you are a household employer sending Forms W-2 for household employees and you did not include the household employee's taxes on Form 941, Form 943, or Form 944.

 Medicare govt. emp.
 Check this box if you are a U.S., state, or local agency filing Forms W-2 for employees subject only to the 1.45% Medicare tax.
-See Government employers on page 6.
+See Government employers on page 5.